arvatoaws-labs/system_users/README.md

 }
 ```

-Other scenarios can be potentially handled by having some logic in the recipe that creates/defines the string to be used in the `node['rackspace_users']['node_groups']` attribute.
+Other scenarios can be potentially handled by having some logic in the recipe that creates/defines the string to be used in the `node['system_users']['node_groups']` attribute.
 For instance if one wanted to create a user only on nodes with more than 2 CPU cores (because of some strange requirement) then they could potentially do something like this:

-On any node consuming `rackspace_users`:
+On any node consuming `system_users`:

 ```
 if node['cpu']['total'] > 2
   membership_based_on_number_of_cores = 'cores_greater_than_2'
 end

-node.default['rackspace_users']['node_groups'] = [ membership_based_on_number_of_cores ]
+node.default['system_users']['node_groups'] = [ membership_based_on_number_of_cores ]
 ```

 On the `users` data bag item: